The builder menu bar is the main navigator that provides access to different settings and options inside the Draftbit builder.

 Opens a prompt to generate a shared link for your project that you can share privately.

-Opens a prompt to publish your app as a PWA.
+Opens a prompt to publish your app.

 Opens a prompt to commit the source code of your Draftbit to GitHub.
 You will need to configure your GitHub settings in app-level settings first.